 |David Wheeler – Administrative Manager

-Behind that nice voice which answers the telephone if you call the FWS office is also a very nice man who is committed to Woodstock.
+Behind the nice voice that answers the telephone if you call the FWS office is also a very nice man who is committed to Woodstock.
 David joined the team in 2002 when FWS was KWI and we were gearing up for the Woodstock 150 Campaign.
 His wife, Connie, was already working at the KWI office and David joined to help with the 150 Campaign.
 Eventually Connie went on to another position and David became the administrative manager for KWI and then FWS.
-Over the past 15 years, David has been a steady, reliable, conscientious presence in the FWS office, managing to keep everyone on track and headed in the same direction.
+Over the past 20 years, David has been a steady, reliable, conscientious presence in the FWS office, managing to keep everyone on track and headed in the same direction.
 David and Connie live on Whidbey Island with numerous cats, a lovely garden and sailboat.

 |Connie Wheeler – Communications Manager, Database and Donor Relations Coordinator

-With a background in non-profits (four of them), city government, architectural and planning firms among many other interesting career paths, Connie returned to FWS in 2015 to join David in the office and brought her experience in donor relations and database management back to Mukilteo.
+With a background in non-profits (four of them), city government, architectural and planning firms among many other interesting career paths, Connie returned to FWS in 2015 to join David in the office and brought her experience in donor relations and database management back with her.
 She worked with Jane Cummings as the office manager for the 150 Campaign and holds a deep fondness for FWS and all those involved with the Foundation through the years.
 Born in Cairo to TWA parents, moved to Paris, grew up in a Southern California beach community, attended California State University – Long Beach, Connie holds a BA in English from California State University – Northridge along with grad work in English and Education at Northridge.
 Her passions?
 A life-long ocean person who still loves to scuba, snorkel, windsurf and sail, Connie and David have logged 10,000 open ocean miles on their sailboat and lived in Mexico, French Polynesia (Tahiti and her isles), and Hawaii.
 The Wheeler’s classic 43-foot sloop is slipped in Port Townsend, WA.
 Connie’s ashore interests include anything “dance aerobic,” the Wheeler’s garden and Puget Sound cottage, the kitties, and life on Whidbey Island.